 Just like ExpressVPN, Surfshark also has a strict no-log policy.
 They don’t store any connection or usage logs.

 Next up, one of the giants of the VPN industry, NordVPN.
 It is amongst one of the most popular VPNs on the planet.

 One of the reasons why NordVPN is so popular is because it offers the most number of servers I have ever seen.
 As of now, NordVPN offers 5000+ servers in 60+ countries.

-Aside from the massive server count, NordVPN offers Military-grade encryption, CyberSec, Double VPN and all the usual bells and whistles you’d expect from a premium VPN service.
+Aside from the massive server count, NordVPN offers AES 256 bit encryption, CyberSec, Double VPN and all the usual bells and whistles you’d expect from a premium VPN service.

 Torguard is another very popular and powerful online privacy service provider.
 Instead of just offering VPNs, Torguard also offers Anonymous proxy and Anonymous email.
 Speaking of a proxy, you might be interested in this detailed comparison between VPN vs proxy.